What is Geo-Launchpad?

 - Have completed college algebra and one additional course in geoscience with a grade of B or higher

 - Choose a faculty member from their home institution willing to support their work during and after the internship

 If you have been successful in a geoscience class (e.g., geology, physical geography, etc.) or other STEM classes, consider applying.
 Visit the UNAVCO Geo-Launchpad page for more information and to apply.

 How do I apply?

 Applications for Summer 2020 open November 15, 2019.
 All applications must be completed by February 1, 2020.
 Learn more and see the instructions for application.

 What if I can't participate in the internship?

-Other opportunities exist to help you learn about careers in the geosciences.
-Seminars are held in the fall at all three FRCC campuses.
-You may also consider taking GEO 210 Careers & Research in the Geosciences.
-GEO 210 is a one credit seminar style course offered in the spring semester to provide students with background information on the types of careers within the geosciences, current geoscience related research, and considerations for pursuing continued education in related disciplines.
+You may consider taking GEO 210 Careers & Research in the Geosciences.
+GEO 210 is a one-credit, seminar-style course offered in the spring semester to provide students with background information on the types of careers within the geosciences, current geoscience related research, and considerations for pursuing continued education in related disciplines.

 Are there other Internships I could apply for?

 The Research Experience for Community College Students (RECCS) is another internship specific to Colorado community college students.
 It is offered through the Collaborative Institute for Research in the Environmental Sciences at the University of Colorado (CIRES).
 RECCS is a nine-week paid research experience.